zju3dv/4K4D/docs/misc/custom_dataset.md

 Note that we expect the camera parameters to have been properly prepared before extracting visual hulls:
 - Converted to ***EasyVolcap*** format
 - Optimized using ***L3MHET*** model (maybe also enable `use_aligned_cameras`)
-- If previous optimzations extracted visual hulls for some of the frames, remove them before extracting on the whole sequence
+- If previous optimizations extracted visual hulls for some of the frames, remove them before extracting on the whole sequence

 Space carving scripts: